noble-assets/networks/mainnet/noble-1/multi-sig/activations/README.md

 ```

 ## Multi-sig participants
-Strangelove will create `activate-luga-and-dsrv-unsigned.json`.
-Please sign by doing the following command Please ensure you have prepared your keys before hand
+Strangelove will combine these files to create `activate-luga-and-dsrv-unsigned.json`.
+Please sign.

 ### Strangelove example
 ```